Mental Health Support for Families, Caregivers in the United States

 Local Psychology Organization, by State:

-Besides the American Psychological Association (APA, above), a way to find a psychologist is through state organizations.
-For example, if you look up ‘Vermont Psychological Association,’ the website provides a search feature for psychologists by region, and by specialty (e.g. adolescents).
+Besides the American Psychological Association (APA, above), a way to find a psychologist is often through state organizations.
+For example, you could look up ‘Florida Psychological Association,’ then look up specific information by region and specialty.
 And some state organizations also offer a search for a particular therapy delivery method: for example, by telecounseling.

 American Academy of Child and Adolescent Psychiatry